Saudi Royal Guard Regiment

-The Royal Guards report directly to the king and for security reasons maintain a separate communications network from the regular Army.
+The Royal Guards report directly to the king and for security reasons maintain a separate communications network from the regular army.

 Members of the Royal Guard Regiment often wear the flowing white thaub (robe) and white kaffiyah and qhutrah (traditional Arab headgear of skullcap and scarf).
-Royal Guardsmen wear bright green berets when in conventional uniforms.
+Royal Guardsmen wear bright green berets when in conventional uniform.

 The Royal Guard Regiment consists of three light infantry battalions, based near Riyadh.
 The commander of the Royal Guard is General Suheil al-Mutiri.

 Mission, Engagement and Responsibilities of the Royal Guard

 Mission

-To carry out all procedures to ensure the security and protection of the King and the Crown Prince within and outside the Kingdom of Saudi Arabia and by using all available means to achieve this.
+To carry out all procedures and use all available means to ensure the security and protection of the King and the Crown Prince within and outside the Kingdom of Saudi Arabia.

 The head of the royal guard is directly linked to the Saudi king.